Slab Leak Repair: Signs, Costs & What Homeowners Need to Know

 What is the most common cause of a slab leak?

 The most common causes are pipe corrosion from hard water mineral buildup, abrasion from pipes rubbing against concrete or gravel, and high water pressure that stresses pipe walls over time.
 Foundation shifting due to soil movement or natural settling can also stress and crack buried pipes.
-Poor original installation is another contributing factor, especially in older homes.
+Poor original installation is another contributing factor, especially in older homes built with copper or galvanized steel lines.

 How long does slab leak repair take?

 The timeline depends on the repair method chosen.
-A straightforward spot repair may be completed in one to two days, while pipe rerouting or extensive epoxy lining projects can take several days.
-Detection alone typically takes a few hours.
+A straightforward spot repair may be completed in one to two days, while pipe rerouting can take several days.
+Many epoxy lining projects on residential lines can be completed in a single day.
 Factor in additional time if flooring, drywall, or mold remediation work is required after the plumbing is fixed.

 Can I ignore a slab leak if it seems minor?